Komodo-pty/ares-attack/README.md

 I'll try to improve the speed of this program if conventional BF tools don't address this issue, but as it is, Ares is still a reliable solution.

 # Setup
-After installing the dependencies, give `ares.sh` permission to execute & create a symbolic link in your PATH.
+After installing the dependencies, navigate to this Repo's directory & run `setup.sh`.

-For example, run the following in this Repo's directory:

-`chmod +x ares.sh`

-`ln -s $(pwd)/ares.sh /home/user/.local/bin/ares`
+`bash ./setup.sh`

 ## Dependencies
-GetNPUsers.py

-GetUserSPNs.py

-mssqlclient.py
+impacket-GetNPUsers

+impacket-GetUserSPNs

+impacket-mssqlclient

 crunch